mcarifio/blog/src/upgrade-postgres-to-12.md

 * A "meta-data" description of the API exported using either [OpenAPI](https://www.openapis.org/) or [gRPC](https://grpc.io/).
 I used to be bullish on OpenAPI aka swagger, but for various reasons, I think gRPC will win the day, especially if and when [it's integrated into browsers](https://grpc.io/blog/state-of-grpc-web/). gRPC also has _far_ better documentation and a more approachable programming model.

-* A GraphQL engine to return queries as GraphQL response.
+* A GraphQL engine to return queries as a [GraphQL](https://graphql.org/) response.
 [Hasura](https://github.com/hasura/graphql-engine/tree/master/server) could be interesting, but they haven't presented a way to build from source.
 They're a company with an open source product licensed Apache 2, they don't want to make competition easy.
+In many ways, GraphQL would be the better approach, since it's more data oriented and generic.

 ## Upgrade on Ubuntu